yoonsery/YoonTube/README.md

 - see the most popular 25 videos
 - search and can watch the result of searching
+- see the clicked video title at browser title bar
 - reload the page by clicking the logo

 ## Note ✍🏻